kabisa/kudo-o-matic/README.md

 ```
 rails s
 ```
-Now you can view your Kudo-o-Matic at '<http://localhost:3000/>' in your browser.
+Now you can view your Kudos-o-Matic at '<http://localhost:3000/>' in your browser.

 ##### 9. Setup Google API
 Follow the Google API setup instructions described below to set up the authentication system.

 ##### 10. Log in with your Google account
-Create your Kudo-o-Matic account by logging in with your Google account.
+Create your Kudos-o-Matic account by logging in with your Google account.

 **NOTE**: Set the `DEVISE_DOMAIN` environment variable to specify the required mail domain (default is gmail.com).